-Why are some Twitter profile pictures square now?
+Why do some Twitter accounts have square profile pictures now?

-(Pocket-lint) - If you've logged on to Twitter in the past day or two, you may have noticed that some profile pictures on the social network are now square instead of circular.
+If you've logged on to Twitter in the past day or two, you may have noticed that some profile pictures on the social network are now square instead of circular.
 Ever since billionaire Elon Musk bought Twitter, there have been many changes to the platform.
 You might find it hard to keep up with all the chaos, frankly.
 So, to help you easily understand this latest change, Pocket-lint has detailed everything you need to know.
 The short answer is Twitter has rolled out a Twitter Blue for Business - but read on to learn more.

 Read: Musk offers to step down as Twitter boss, Twitter users approve